 - 12. Absolute grounds for not registering trademark: general - 13.
 No appeal against decision of Minister - 14.
 Non-distinctive trademark not registrable - 15.
 Relevance of colour to distinctive character of trademark - 16.
+Trademark consisting of or containing a geographical indication - 17.
 Trademark that contains commonly used chemical names must not be registered